jay6101/Invisible-Watermark-Removal/BeigeBox/StegaStamp/README.md

 ## Usage

-### 1. Train VAE
+### 1. Train VAE (Optional)

+**Note:** You can skip this step and use the [pre-trained model](https://drive.google.com/drive/folders/1CxOlB-kZ7u9-KeX92dMmP1wpXkG1w9l0?usp=sharing) directly.

-Fine-tune a VAE model to remove watermarks:
+To fine-tune your own VAE model to remove watermarks:

 ```bash
 python train_vae.py \